What is multiversion concurrency control?

 PostgreSQL MVCC multiversion concurrency control

-Every vendor has their own strategy for minimizing the main drawback of MVCC, which is the ever expanding size of the database given the number of record versions that can get created.
+Every vendor has its own strategy to minimize the main drawback of MVCC: the ever-expanding size of the database, given the potential number of record versions created.

-To deal with version bloat, a PostgreSQL MVCC database uses process, cleverly named VACCUM, to identify and delete duplicate records created by the multiversion concurrency control process that are no longer needed.
+To deal with version bloat, a PostgreSQL MVCC database uses a cleverly named process, VACCUM, to identify and delete duplicate and unneeded records created by the multiversion concurrency control process.

 Addressing the MVCC database space exceeded problem

-The PostgreSQL MVCC VACCUM process solves the version bloat problem, but it can be resource intensive when it runs, causing locks of its own as it inspects the state of each record in the database.
+The PostgreSQL MVCC VACCUM process solves the version bloat problem, but it can be resource-intensive when it runs and cause locks of its own as it inspects the state of each record in the database.

-Despite the fact that it may consume extra resources, RDBMS admins should not turn PostgreSQL MVCC VACCUM process off, or else the system will eventually generate an MVCC database space exceeded error, and the database will need to be taken offline in order to resolve it.
+Despite the fact that it may consume extra resources, RDBMS admins should not turn PostgreSQL MVCC VACCUM process off.
+Otherwise, the system will eventually generate an MVCC database space exceeded error, and admins will need to take the database offline to resolve it.